qeeqbox/social-analyzer/README.md

 The analysis and extracted social media information from this OSINT tool could help in investigating profiles related to suspicious or malicious activities such as [cyberbullying](https://en.wikipedia.org/wiki/Wikipedia:Cyberbullying), [cybergrooming](https://de.wikipedia.org/wiki/Cyber-Grooming), [cyberstalking](https://en.wikipedia.org/wiki/Cyberstalking), and [spreading misinformation](https://en.wikipedia.org/wiki/Misinformation).

+so·cial me·di·a - websites and applications that enable users to create and share content or to participate in social networking - Oxford Dictionary

 This project is *"currently used by some law enforcement agencies in countries where resources are limited"*.

 ## Security Testing